 • Pinch of edible flowers (optional)

-Using a freestanding mixer or handheld electric whisk, to good old fashioned wooden spoon, beat the butter and caster sugar in a bowl until light and fluffy – about 5min.
+- Using a freestanding mixer or handheld electric whisk, or a good old fashioned wooden spoon, beat the butter and caster sugar in a bowl until light and fluffy – about 5 minutes.
 Gradually beat in the eggs.
-If it looks as if it’s curdling, beat in 1tbsp of the flour mixture.
-Beat in the vanilla. once all the egg has been added and beaten in.
+If it looks as if it’s curdling, beat in 1 tbsp of the flour mixture.
+Beat in the vanilla extract once all the egg has been added and mixed in.

-Add the flour gradually, adding the buttermilk towards the end of this stage in about the two additions.
+- Add the flour gradually, adding the buttermilk towards the end of this stage in about two additions.

-Bake for 45-50min or until a skewer inserted into the cake comes out clean.
-Cool for 5min in the tin before turning out on to a wire rack to cool completely – this bit can be a bit fiddly so you may need an extra pair of hands here as you flip the cake and the wire over.
+- Bake for 45-50 minutes or until a skewer inserted into the cake comes out clean.
+Cool for 5 minutes in the tin before turning out onto a wire rack to cool completely.
+This bit can be a bit fiddly so you may need an extra pair of hands here as you flip the cake and the wire over.
 Once the cake is cool, transfer it to a serving plate or cake stand.

-I’d love to hear your Bundt cake recipe recommendations!
+I’d love to hear your Bundt cake recipe recommendations in the comments.